ba-00001/TUNE-TREK-APP-IOS/README.md

 **[BONUS]** For digital wireframes, mockups, and interactive prototypes, tools like Figma, Sketch, or Adobe XD are recommended to bring your app design to life.

-# Milestone 2 Deliverables New app TuneTrek Updates
+# Milestone 2 -  New app TuneTrek Updates

 Welcome to TuneTrek, the sleek iOS music player app where functionality meets aesthetics.
 Designed with simplicity in mind, TuneTrek lets you navigate your music collection with a swipe and a tap.
 With a focus on the essentials, you can enjoy your music without any unnecessary complications.